Frequently Asked Questions

 Please note that all Campers go on the scheduled trip- we do not leave any staff behind to care for children- if your child cannot go on the trip they cannot attend Camp for the day.
 If your child misses the bus, you will need to make other arrangements for them for the day.
 PLAN TO HAVE YOUR CHILD TO CAMP EARLY ON TRIP DAYS.
 We cannot hold the bus for a late child.
 We will not accept Campers dropped off while we are off campus.

-K-5 campers will be walking to Frieda Zamba Pool every Friday for swimming.
-6-8 campers will be walking to Frieda Zamba pool every Monday for swimming.
+K-6 campers will be walking to Frieda Zamba Pool every Friday for swimming.
 On swim days or when outdoor activities are scheduled please ensure you have applied sunscreen to your child.
 Staff is prohibited from applying sunscreen to Campers.

-All K-5 field trips travel by Flagler County School Bus.
+All K-6 field trips travel by Flagler County School Bus.

-Parents who want to attend field trips with their child are not permitted to ride on the school bus.
+Parents who want to attend field trips with their child must obtain a volunteer badge at the school district's Human Resource Department.
+Parents are not permitted to ride on the school bus.
 Because everywhere we go is a public venue, parents may drive their own car and pay their own admission (most places will not include them in the group rate) and then join their child.
 Parents who want to sign their child out while on a field trip must get permission in advance from the Site Manager.

 Food Service – Your camp fees are not paying for food service.
 The Flagler County School’s Food Service Department works through the Federal Summer Feeding Program to provide a free breakfast and lunch to every child on site that wants one.
 CAMPERS ARE SERVED BREAKFAST AND LUNCH FROM THE FIRST DAY OF CAMP UNTIL THE LAST DAY OF CAMP.
 Your child must be in camp by 8:15am to receive a free breakfast.